MBing/StyleTileSketch/README.md

 ![Sketch Screenshot of Style Tile](screenshot.png)

 ## Get Started
 You can Download the Style Tile by clicking on 'Download Zip' right.
-And open it by clicking on the `.sketch` file.
+Once downloaded open the `zip folder` and open the template by clicking on the `.sketch` file.

 ## About Style Tiles
 The term `Style Tile` was coined by [Samantha Warren](https://twitter.com/samanthatoy).